kubeflow/spark-operator/docs/user-guide.md

 [Quick Start Guide](quick-start-guide.md) on how to enable the mutating admission webhook.

 ### Using DNS Settings
-A `SparkApplication` can define DNS settings for the driver and/or executor pod, by adding the standart [DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-config) kubernetes settings.
+A `SparkApplication` can define DNS settings for the driver and/or executor pod, by adding the standard [DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-config) kubernetes settings.
 Fields to add such configuration are `.spec.driver.dnsConfig` and `.spec.executor.dnsConfig`.
 Example:

 ```yaml
 spec: